hermetikos/TaeKimJapaneseVocabExtractor/README.md

 # TaeKimJapansesVocabExtractor
-A couple tools I wrote (in Python, with the re, requests, and BeautifulSoup) to help gather all vocab words in Tae Kim's "Complete Guide to Japanese", and save them as a text file in the current directory.
+A couple tools I wrote (in Python 3, with the re, requests, and BeautifulSoup) to help gather all vocab words in Tae Kim's "Complete Guide to Japanese", and save them as a text file in the current directory.

 The first (taeKimVocab.py) is a script that goes through a page in Tae Kim's "Complete Guide to Japanese", and grabs (using regular expressions and BeautifulSoup) all the vocab in that page.